Amnesty goes to school

 Our Amnesty School Speakers run free human rights workshops, lessons, assemblies or whole day events in your primary or secondary school.

+Last year our school speakers reached over 27,000 young people.
 With gripping real-life stories and powerful films an Amnesty School Speaker bring human rights education to life in the classroom, assembly or the playground.

 What Amnesty School Speakers do